-The Water Resources Development Act of 1986 made numerous changes in the way Corps projects are developed.
-It established a framework for partnerships between the federal government (represented by the Corps) and non-federal interests (represented by project sponsors).
-This act gives sponsors a key role in project planning and design, balanced by requirements for greater non-federal financial shares in the costs of studies and projects.
+The Water Resources Development Act of 1986 made for the sponsor to play a very active role in attending numerous changes in the way Corps projects are meetings and preparing documents about the project, making joint decisions about the project (costs, developed.
+It established a framework for partnerships between the federal government (represented by the schedules, objectives, alternative plans, project design, Corps) and non-federal interests (represented by construction phasing, etc.), and acquiring real estate project sponsors).
+This act gives sponsors a key role in and performing relocations of utilities and public project planning and design, balanced by requirements facilities. for greater non-federal financial shares in the costs of studies and projects.
+The USACE/sponsor partnership is the foundation